arumie/obsidian-medium-importer-plugin/README.md

     - A free plan is available at the time of writing with 150 free requests per month.
 - Copy the URL of the Medium article you want to import.
 - Use the "Import Medium Article" command to import the article.
+- Article will be saved as a markdown file in the folder you specify ("Medium" is the default folder).

+### Commands

+- **Import Medium Article**: Import a Medium article using the URL.
+- **Add Medium Author**: Add Medium author and their articles to the vault.
+- **Sync Medium Author**: Add new articles from previously added Medium authors and their articles to the vault.

 ## Demo